 • Bake for 35 to 40 minutes and until the crisp topping is golden and the fruit is bubbly.

-• Spoon out warm crisp into bowls and serve with vanilla ice cream or whipped topping, if desired.
+• Spoon out warm crisp into bowls and serve warm with vanilla ice cream or whipped topping, if desired.

 Notes